x3dom/pipeline/README.rst

 To make the compilation easier, as suggested for the compilation of Meshlab, the Qt Creator IDE can be used.

-Unless it's not already in the PATH, note down the absolute path to the ``meshlabserver`` binary, you'll need it later to adjust the NEXUS_BINARY configuration.
+Unless it's not already in the PATH, note down the absolute path to the ``nxsbuilder`` binary, you'll need it later to adjust the NEXUS_BINARY configuration.

 -----